joshuawlambert/rFSA/README.md

 see `help(FSA)' for more details.

 ## Visualizing Interactions
-Visualizing interactions can be quite difficult depending on the types of variables that are involved in your relationship.
-This package's goal is not to assist the user in visualizing the interaction, but the authors recognize that visual tools are often quite useful conveying the results from a statistical model.
+Visualizing interactions can be quite difficult depending on the types of variables that are involved in the relationship.
+The goal of *rFSA* is not to assist the user in visualizing the interaction, but the authors recognize that visual tools are often quite useful conveying the results from a statistical model.

 We have found the *sjPlot* package to be very useful for plotting 2-way interactions.
 More information about the *sjPlot* package can be found here: http://www.strengejacke.de/sjPlot/.

-For our mtcars example, the two interactions that were found can be plotted very easy using the *sjPlot* function *plot_model*.
+For the mtcars example above, the two interactions that were found can be plotted very easy using the *sjPlot* function *plot_model* with the *type="int"* option.
 Below is some example code:
 ```R
 library(sjPlot)
 sjPlot::plot_model(fit[[2]],type = "int")